dnsimple/dnsimple-support/content/articles/zone-ns-records.markdown

 1. Log in to DNSimple with your user credentials.
 1. If you have multiple accounts, select your account in the navigation bar.
-1. On the top-nav menu, click the <label>Domains</label> tab, locate the relevant domain, and click on the name to access the domain page.
+1. On the top-nav menu, click the <label>Domain Names</label> tab, locate the relevant domain, and click on the name to access the domain page.
 1. Switch to the <label>DNS</label> tab.

     ![Domain DNS tab link](/files/domain-tab-dns-link.png)